telerik/kendo-ui-core/docs/controls/editors/editor/how-to/add-google-web-fonts-to-editor.md

 ---
 title: Add Google WebFonts to the Editor
-page_title: Add Google WebFonts to Editor | Kendo UI Editor
+page_title: Add Google WebFonts to the Editor | Kendo UI Editor
 description: "Learn how to add Google WebFonts in the Kendo UI Editor widget."
 slug: howto_add_google_webfonts_editor
 ---

-# Add Google WebFonts
+# Add Google WebFonts to the Editor

-This example demonstrates how to include Google Web Fonts in the Kendo UI Editor.
+This example demonstrates how to include Google Web Fonts to the Kendo UI Editor.

 ###### Example